GrueneisenCoefficient¶

 - volumetricThermalExpansionCoefficient(temperature)¶

 Compute the volumetric thermal expansion at the given temperature.
-The thermal expansion is called volumetric as we assume the expansion is isotropic.

 - Parameters: